Why the Hourglass Tummy Tuck™ is Better

-Generally healthy people who have realistic goals and a regular exercise routine are good candidates.
-It’s a popular procedure as part of a mommy makeover.
+Generally, healthy people who have realistic goals and follow a regular exercise routine are good candidates.
+Abdominoplasty is a popular procedure that’s commonly part of a mommy makeover.

-The easiest way to figure out whether you need a mini or full tummy tuck is figuring out where you want to improve.
+The easiest way to figure out whether you need a mini or full tummy tuck is first pinpointing the area(s) that you want to improve.
 While the procedure is designed for the mid-section, consider above and below the belly button as two distinct areas.

 What is a mini tummy tuck?

 A mini tummy tuck involves fat removal, skin tightening and muscle repair but only improves everything below your belly button.
 Anything above your belly button is left unaffected.
 Generally speaking, a mini tummy tuck achieves limited improvement because the area of focus is smaller.

 What is a full tummy tuck?

 The most common option, a full tummy tuck improves everything below and above your belly button.
 It’s as simple as that!
 Skin tightening, fat removal and muscle repair everywhere on your stomach is targeted, giving you a more dramatic improvement.
 Liposuction can be performed at an additional cost for further enhancement of harder to reach areas and to refine the waist contour.